netobserv/netobserv.github.io/content/posts/2025-01-28-cli_use_cases.md

   Those `NxDomain` errors could be from a misconfiguration in your app deployment trying to reach the wrong domain.

 - To check which network is involved, you can switch to **Network Name** enrichment and **UDN** display.
-This will show you which network name, interfaces, direction and User Defined Network name involved.
+This is showing you which network name, interfaces, direction and User Defined Network name involved.
 ![cli network]({page.image('cli/connectivity-scenario-cli-network.png')})

 Once you are done, simply press `CTRL + C` to exit.
-Your capture will be copied to your local machine for post mortem analysis.
+Your capture is copied to your local machine for post mortem analysis.

 That's the end of the first scenario about connectivity checks !

 ## User Defined Network (Tech Preview)

 As tech preview, you can enrich flows to get User Defined Network (UDNs) information.
-To do so, you will need to use the `--enable_udn_mapping` option.
+To do so, you can use the `--enable_udn_mapping` option.

 To configure your UDNs, [refer to the official documentation](https://docs.openshift.com/container-platform/4.17/networking/multiple_networks/primary_networks/about-user-defined-networks.html).